Updated November 15, 2023

 Difference Between Perfect Competition vs Monopolistic Competition

-What is Perfect competition?
+What is the Perfect Competition?

-What is Monopolistic competition?
+What is Monopolistic Competition?

-- Monopolistic competition has features of both the market structures perfect competition and monopoly.
+- Monopolistic competition has features of both the market structures, perfect competition, and monopoly.
 This kind of market structure is found in real life.

 - Entry and exit into the industry are easy because of fewer barriers.

 - Product differentiation is one of the features of monopolistic competition, where products are differentiated based on quality or brand.

 - One of the differentiating parameters of monopolistic competition is it has a Highly elastic demand curve.

 Just a few examples of monopolistic competition include: